Hassan3508/group-number/README.md

     -if statement
  {x}Log number of guesses and what the values are.
- {}If someone wins have an event that can start game again {}All random number calculations must be on server side
+ {}If someone wins have an event that can start game again {}Make a seperate function function for each player {x}All random number calculations must be on server side

  __Stretch Goals__
  {}Random number generator in its own node module